apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 ## New & Noteworthy

 The following items are new improvements and enhancements presented in this release.

+### Testing Strategy

+The collection of end-to-end browser [tests based on Puppeteer](../developer/Test-Process.html) continue to grow to cover more use cases and scenarios.
+At the moment, total number of jobs stands at approximately `403` distinct scenarios.
+The overall test coverage of the CAS codebase is approximately `94%`.

 ## Other Stuff

+- LDAP direct binds are now able to resolve person attributes.

 ## Library Upgrades

+- Twilio
+- Hazelcast
+- Apache Tomcat